 Toppings you can Customize: Everyone can add their favorites, from cheese, and sour cream to salsa, and guacamole.

-Quick and Simple: A mix of easy steps and everyday ingredients means this dish comes together quickly.
+Fast and Easy: A smattering of easy steps and common ingredients means it comes easily together.

-Leftover Love: This is a meal-prep dream come true and reheats well, so it’s a great make-ahead meal.
+Leftover Love: This is a meal-prep dream and reheats nicely, so it makes a great make-ahead meal.

-One-Dish Meal: This recipe is balanced with protein, carbs and veggies, so it’s hearty enough on its own or served with a salad on the side.
+One-Dish Meal: This one is balanced with protein, carbs and veggies, so hearty enough to be a meal in itself, or a meal with a salad on the side.

 Would you like to save this?